 The countless benefits of voice over Internet Protocol (VoIP) calls, including the cost-effectiveness of it and the ability to provide companies with mobility have become widely known in recent years and have become a major reason for budget-conscious companies to switch to it.

-Yet, despite proven statistics that it can slash telephone bills by as much as 40% in South Africa, many local company owners are still reluctant to change to VOIP to meet their telecommunications needs.
+Yet, despite proven statistics that it can slash telephone bills with as much as 40% in South Africa, many local company owners are still reluctant to change to VoIP to meet their telecommunications needs.
 Why?